artificialinc/workflow-author-extension/README.md

 ## Known Issues

 Generation and publishing of workflows throws errors to the terminal.
 User has to be aware and open the terminal to ensure the operation completed successfully.

-## Release Notes

-### 1.0.0

-Initial version of extension